kntjspr/DriverSpoofer/README.md

 ![Screenshot](https://user-images.githubusercontent.com/65537922/158051353-2d95836d-dc5c-41f5-9a8b-ea1183940aa0.png)

-## Coming Soon
+## Discontinued
-Work in progress.
-The source code and release will be published soon.
+This repository will be moved to a brand new github organization account.
+[Contact me for more details.](www.github.com/kntjspr/kntjspr)